farmera/sare_grant/study_methods.md

 ![](img/ndvi_biology.png)
 ###### Figure 1.
 Mechanics of light absorption in plants

-Creating an effective spectral index means capturing the right kind of light, at the right time of day, during the right part of the season, under good weather conditions.

 Our primary goal was to determine to what extent low-cost aerial multi-spectral data can be correlated with variable nitrogen (N) rates applied to sugarcane.
 NDVI is a popular vegetation index which has been shown to be effective in